 If you are traveling as a couple, I highly recommend considering a bed-and-breakfast or cottage for a more romantic experience such as Hilltop Manor B&B, Garden Gate Getaway B&B, Blessings Lodge, or the Inn at Honey Run.
 If you are traveling as a family, a hotel such as Carlisle Inn in Walnut Creek, where my family stayed can be perfect for both couples and families.

-You can search a list of lodging options in the area here, but here are several options within Amish Country:
+You can search a full list of lodging options in the area here, but here are several options within Amish Country:

 Where Can I find More Amish Country Information?